derailed/k9s/README.md

     maxConnRetry: 5
     # Indicates whether modification commands like delete/kill/edit are disabled.
 Default is false
     readOnly: false
     # Toggles whether k9s should exit when CTRL-C is pressed.
-When set to true, you will need to exist k9s via the :quit command.
+When set to true, you will need to exit k9s via the :quit command.
 Default is false.
     noExitOnCtrlC: false
     #UI settings
     ui: